MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Start-Process.md

 ### -UseNewEnvironment

 Indicates that this cmdlet uses new environment variables specified for the process.
-By default, the started process runs with the environment variables specified for the computer and user.
+By default, the started process runs with the environment variables inherited from the parent process.

 ```yaml
 Type: System.Management.Automation.SwitchParameter